 John Bates has been described as the ‘Jimmy Savile’ of the Scouting world.
 As well as holding a position of trust as a Scout leader, he was a serving Police officer with Lincolnshire Police for a number of years.
 However, we now know that Bates used this persona of authority and respect to groom and sexually abuse young boys.
 He would be excessively tactile with the boys and groom them to form a close ‘friendship’.
 Bates would invite boys back to his house under the guise of requiring assistance with Scouting activities.
 Once there, he would behave inappropriately with the boys and show them pornographic magazines.
 It was during such visits that Bates sexually abused his victims.

 Following widespread reports of sexual abuse taking place within the Scouts, our client made contact with our specialist team of abuse lawyers.
-Rachel Thain agreed to help him with a claim for compensation on a no win – no fee basis.
+We agreed to help him with a claim for compensation on a no win – no fee basis.

 As is often the case with historic sexual abuse, it was not until comparatively recently that our client felt able to consider pursing a claim for compensation.
 He had been unable to discuss the abuse he had suffered since the time of the conviction and had attempted to move on with his life.
 However, his horrifying experiences of abuse continued to haunt him and eventually he found the strength to confront his past.

-Rachel faced difficulties in obtaining documents connected with the criminal investigation.
+We faced difficulties in obtaining documents connected with the criminal investigation.
 Due to the amount of time that had passed since the original Police investigation in the early 1980s, records and documents had been lost or destroyed.
 This is a common problem faced in historic abuse cases.
 The documents that could not be traced included the statement our client provided to the Police and papers relating to the conviction in 1983.
 During the course of our enquiries, a further criminal investigation took place in relation to sexual abuse perpetrated by John Bates on other young Scouts.
 He was convicted in May 2016 of further offences against boys and sentenced to 20 years imprisonment for his crimes.
-Although Rachel was able to obtain documents to confirm the conviction of Bates in 1983, no paperwork existed which confirmed that our client was a named victim in those criminal proceedings.
-Nevertheless Rachel’s persistence did eventually pay off and she successfully secured the proof needed.
+Although we were able to obtain documents to confirm the conviction of Bates in 1983, no paperwork existed which confirmed that our client was a named victim in those criminal proceedings.
+Nevertheless our persistence did eventually pay off and we successfully secured the proof needed.

 Medical evidence was also obtained.
 This recommended treatment for our client to treat a diagnosis of Post Traumatic Stress Disorder resulting from the abuse.